tomasen/rollover/README.md

 Safely restart current process in golang.

-By safely we mean wait parent process to exit completely before the child start to allocate resources.
+By safely we mean it waits parent process to exit completely before the child process starts to allocate resources.
 The child process will inherit parent process' arguments and environment variables.

-To put every thing simple, we did NOT implement anything "graceful" such as pass network resources to child process to avoid service interruption because it's way too complicate for programs that is listening to multiple network ports or sockets.
+To put everything simple, we did NOT implement anything "graceful" such as pass network resources to child process to avoid service interruption because it's way too complicate for programs that is listening to multiple network ports or sockets.